Skip to main content.

 Associate Scientific Director, Digital Health Co/Lab at the University of Kansas

-Andrés Bur, MD, FACS
+Andrés Bur, M.D., FACS

 Vice Chair, Technology, AI, and Innovation